Things to Consider

 While the total number of wildfires in the U.S. was lower than normal in 2014, 63,312 wildfires still destroyed more than 3.6 million acres of land (National Interagency Fire Bureau).
-Even with last year’s down numbers, in the Rocky Mountain region, wildfire continues to be a growing threat, as anyone who witnessed the recent Waldo Canyon, Black Forest and Fourmile Canyon fires can attest.
+Even with last year’s down numbers, in the Rocky Mountain region, wildfire continues to be a growing threat, as anyone who witnessed the recent Waldo Canyon, Black Forest, Fourmile Canyon, and Marshall fires can attest.

 Like many home insurance issues, good preparation is the key to minimizing losses.
 Here are a few simple, preventative measures you can take that will go a long way to help protect your home from future wildfires.